 In 2004, Ukraine held a Presidential election between pro-western Viktor Yushchenko and pro-Russian Viktor Yanukovych.
 Yanukovych won, but the election was marred by a chemical assassination attempt on Yushchenko, and widespread corruption within the electoral process led many to question the legitimacy of the poll.
-After two months of mass demonstration, the Supreme Court required a re-vote, which was won by Yushchenko.
+After two months of mass demonstration (known as the Orange Revolution), the Supreme Court required a re-vote, which was won by Yushchenko.

 In 2005, Former Lebanese President Rafic Hariri was assassinated by supporters of Hezbollah, a Shiite militia supported by the occupying Syrian government.
 For two months, peaceful protests erupted throughout Lebanon demanding Syrian withdrawal, which took place in April.

 Israel's withdrawal from southern Lebanon in 2000 enabled Hezbollah to consolidate power in the region and launch increasingly aggressive cross-border attacks into Israel.
 The Israelis retaliated in July 2006 by re-invading southern Lebanon and targeting Hezbollah throughout the country by sea and air.
 A United Nations ceasefire went into effect on 14 August, after which Lebanese forces re-established control of Southern Lebanon for the first time since 1975.

 Bulgaria and Romania acceded to the European Union in accordance with a 2005 treaty.
 The accession made Cyrillic - used by Bulgaria - the third official alphabet of the EU, after Latin and Greek.